Clinical-Genomics/trailblazer/README.md

 #### Command: `trailblazer init`

 Setup (or reset) a Trailblazer database.
-It will simply set up all the tables in the database.
+The command will set up all the tables in the database.
 You can reset an existing database by using the `--reset` option.

 ```shell
 trailblazer --database "sqlite:///tb.sqlite3" init --reset